blackflux/object-lib/README.md

 To create a shallow clone one could use `clone({ a: {} }, ['**']);`

+Exclude needles can be used to remove entire branches from the result.

 ### contains(tree: Object, subtree: Object)

 Check if `subtree` is contained in `tree` recursively.